 Pénélope and Dylan also provided these comments on their future plans.
 “We are building our winery right now on Upper Bench Road.
 Being in the business for more than 15 years and having been raised on a vineyard, we are realizing our own dream.
 We farm organically and buy fruit from a certified organic vineyard.
 We are big believers in organic, sustainable growing methods and really think here with the dry weather, that is way easier than in Bordeaux.

-We are very excited to be part of this dynamic wine region and can’t wait open our winery to the public, hopefully by May this year.“
+We are very excited to be part of this dynamic wine region and can’t wait to open our winery to the public, May 2017.“